lucastorri/s3mp/README.md

 - Establish the connection by sending `STATUS` commands
     - Send a `RESET` when master starts
     - Poll the slave with `STATUS` messages, till an `ACK` is received

+- Monitor the Slave with `STATUS` commands
+    - Send `STATUS` every defined interval
+    - If the slave didn't reply a number of times, consider it to be down

 - Use `SUBSCRIBE` together with regular `GET`, to prevent lost messages from not updating the data
     - `SUBSCRIBE` to an address